zonemaster/zonemaster-backend/docs/API.md

 #### `"error"`

 * If any parameter is invalid an error code of -32602 is returned.
-The `data` propertiy contains an array of all errors, see [Validation error data].
+The `data` property contains an array of all errors, see [Validation error data].

   Example of error response: